megasilk53/som-external/docs/som60/README.md

 This section describes the filesystem and booting strategies for all products based on the 60 Series SOM.
 These products introduce a new set of features that changes the way the embedded Linux file systems are built and programmed onto the embedded NAND flash.

 ### What's Changed?
-The following is a brief description of the changes from Laird's previous system on module (the WB50NBT) to the 60 Series SOM:
+The following is a brief description of the changes from Ezurio's previous system on module (the WB50NBT) to the 60 Series SOM:

     AT91Bootstrap has been replaced with U-Boot SPL U-Boot is now programmed as a FIT (flattened device tree) image